Olantigh

-Olantigh is an English house 1 mi north of Wye in the civil parish of Wye with Hinxhill.
+Olantigh is an English house 1 mi north of Wye in the civil parish of Wye with Hinxhill, in Kent, England.

 The garden terraces and towered stable block were Grade II listed in 1989 and extend to 20 acre, beside the Great Stour river.
-Garden features include a wide variety of trees with woodland walks; rockerys, shrubbery, herbaceous borders and extensive lawns.
+Garden features include a wide variety of trees with woodland walks; rockeries, shrubbery, herbaceous borders and extensive lawns.

 History

 The igh in the latter part of the name Olantigh often refers to islands, possibly a reference to the original dwelling being in the vicinity of an isle set in the River Stour.
 Alternatively, it has been proposed "Olentege" is Old English for "Holy Mount".